Electricity sector in Ethiopia

-Ethiopia has abundant resources that can generate 60,000 MW electricity from hydroelectric, wind, solar and geothermal sources in the next 10 years.
+Ethiopia has abundant resources that can generate 60,000 TWh electricity from hydroelectric, wind, solar and geothermal sources in the next 10 years.
 The electrification process causes GDP growth and high public demand for 110 million of its population.
-On total, Ethiopia produces 11 billion kWh from all facilities and exports other resources like natural gas or crude oil.
+On total, Ethiopia produces 14 TWh (14,000 GWh) from all facilities and exports other resources like natural gas or crude oil.

 There are numerous restraints over electrification with most people in rural areas utilize traditional biomass energy sources and lack of modernized transmission and distribution.
 To solve this, the government set up big projects to construct hydroelectric dams such as the Grand Ethiopian Renaissance Dam (GERD) and Koysha Dam that provide fertile electricity throughout the country.
 The other issues is power outage that can adversely affects households from daily interruption by the Ethiopian Electric Utility.
 Frequent power outage may lead to serious threat to people such as fear and discomfort to the environment as well as the use of alternative energy sources like charcoal, firewoods and candle.

 Overview

-Ethiopia has abundant renewable energy resources that potentially generates 60,000 megawatts (MW) of electric power from hydroelectric, wind, solar and geothermal sources.
+Ethiopia has abundant renewable energy resources that potentially generates 60,000 TWh of electric power from hydroelectric, wind, solar and geothermal sources.
 This boosted the GDP growth over past decades and increased electricity demand for public.
-However, the country is experiencing energy shortages and load shedding as it strive to offer supply for over 110 million people and predicted to grow 30% per year.
+However, the country is experiencing energy shortages and load shedding as it strive to offer supply for over 110 million people and predicted to grow 2.5% per year.
 With current ongoing projects, the country is constructing 4,500 MW of installed generation capacity.
-There is also plan to increase power generation capacity in exponent to 17,000 MW in 10 years.
+There is also plan to increase installed generation capacity in exponent to 17,000 MW in 10 years.